 - The robot has to be made entirely of LEGO® parts.

 - The robot has to be programmed, so that it runs autonomously on the mat (they can’t control it using Bluetooth).

 - They can program it to come back as often as they like during the two-and-a-half-minutes of the game so that they can restart it with a different program.

-- Anything the robot does (good or bad) stays as it is - they can't reset a mission with their hands during the game if the robot doesn't do what it's meant to.
+- Anything the robot does (good or bad) stays as it is - they can't reset a mission with their hands during the Robot Game if the robot doesn't do what it's meant to.

 - Points are given based on how the mat looks when the clock stops.